 - UNIFORM BAR EXAMINATION (UBE).
 The New York Court of Appeals has adopted the recommendation of the Advisory Committee on the Uniform Bar Examination (UBE) that New York adopt the UBE effective July 2016.
 The Advisory Committee also recommended, and the Court of Appeals adopted, a requirement that applicants for admission in New York be required to complete an online course on New York law (New York Law Course, or NYLC) and take and pass an online examination on New York law (New York Law Exam, or NYLE), as a requirement for admission.
 NOTE: In order to apply for the NYLE, you first must complete the 15-hour NYLC.
 The report of the Advisory Committee is available on its website at http://www.nycourts.gov/ip/bar-exam/.
 For more information and answers to Frequently Asked Questions, click here.

-JULY 2017 NEW YORK STATE BAR EXAMINATION AND FILING DEADLINE
+FEBRUARY AND JULY 2018 NEW YORK STATE BAR EXAMINATION AND FILING DEADLINE

 Date of Examination